cilium/cilium/Documentation/policy/language.rst

 The layer 3 policy establishes the base connectivity rules regarding which endpoints can talk to each other.
 Layer 3 policies can be specified using the following methods:

-* `Labels based`: This is used to describe the relationship if both endpoints are managed by Cilium and are thus assigned labels.
+* `Labels-based`: This is used to describe the relationship if both endpoints are managed by Cilium and are thus assigned labels.
 The big advantage of this method is that IP addresses are not encoded into the policies and the policy is completely decoupled from the addressing.

-* `Services based`: This is an intermediate form between Labels and CIDR and makes use of the services concept in the orchestration system.
+* `Services-based`: This is an intermediate form between Labels and CIDR and makes use of the services concept in the orchestration system.
 A good example of this is the Kubernetes concept of Service endpoints which are automatically maintained to contain all backend IP addresses of a service.
   This allows to avoid hardcoding IP addresses into the policy even if the destination endpoint is not controlled by Cilium.

-* `Entities based`: Entities are used to describe remote peers which can be categorized without knowing their IP addresses.
+* `Entities-based`: Entities are used to describe remote peers which can be categorized without knowing their IP addresses.
 This includes connectivity to the local host serving the endpoints or all connectivity to outside of the cluster.

-* `CIDR based`: This is used to describe the relationship to or from external services if the remote peer is not an endpoint.
+* `CIDR-based`: This is used to describe the relationship to or from external services if the remote peer is not an endpoint.
 This requires to hardcode either IP addresses or subnets into the policies.
 This construct should be used as a last resort as it requires stable IP or subnet assignments.

-* `DNS based`: Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
-It shares all limitations of the `CIDR based` rules above.
+* `DNS-based (Tech Preview)`: Selects remote, non-cluster, peers using DNS names converted to IPs via DNS lookups.
+It shares all limitations of the `CIDR-based` rules above.
 The current implementation simply polls the listed DNS targets without regard for TTLs, and allows traffics from IPs listed in the DNS responses.

-.. _Labels based:
+.. _Labels-based:

-Labels Based
+Labels-based
 ------------

 Label-based L3 policy is used to establish policy between endpoints inside the